AndreFerrarez/Resgistration-Page/README.md

 # Registration Page - "AJ CAPITAL WEALTH MANAGMENT"
-This is a simple registration page built using HTML and CSS.
+This is a simple registration page built using JavaScript, HTML and CSS.
 The purpose of this page is to collect user information and allow users to create an account on a web platform.

 Screenshot